 - 1. The plan from which it was constructed must be with the article exhibited.
 The plan may be a photocopy, the actual pattern, or a scale drawing.
 It must be complete and accurate to the extent that a duplicate article could be built using the plan as a guide.
-Please note: a set of step by step instructions is not a plan - 2.
+Please note: a set of step-by-step instructions is not a plan - 2.
 Projects with missing or insufficient plans will be lowered one ribbon placing (i.e. a blue-ribbon exhibit will receive a red ribbon). - 3.
 The use of materials other than wood should be kept to a minimum. - 4.
 Projects that have unsecured glass, i.e., glass shelves, glass top of a coffee table, etc., should not be brought to the fair.
 Glass that is secured in the project, i.e., glass front of a gun case or cabinet, etc., is permissible since it cannot be easily removed. - 5.
+Extra pieces that go with your woodworking project (i.e. bean bags to go with a cornhole set, building blocks to go with a play table, etc.) SHOULD NOT be submitted with the project. - 6.
 The entry card, plans and all other paperwork should be secured to the project in some manner.
 Tape is usually not adequate to accomplish this.
-It is recommended to use a zip top plastic bag with a hole punched through it and using string to tie this to the exhibit - 6.
-Refinished/ repaired furniture should be exhibited in Home Environment Class 4400 Single Exhibit. - 7.
-Projects made from pre-cut kits are not allowed. - 8.
-In judging woodwork articles, consideration will be given to: Workmanship, including accuracy to the plan; Design; Choice of wood; Suitability and quality of finish; and Usefulness. - 9.
-Firearms and weapons are not to be entered or displayed.
+It is recommended to use a zip top plastic bag with a hole punched through it and using string to tie this to the exhibit.

+- 7. Refinished/ repaired furniture should be exhibited in Home Environment Class 4400 Single Exhibit. - 8.
+Projects made from pre-cut kits are not allowed. - 9.
+In judging woodwork articles, consideration will be given to: Workmanship, including accuracy to the plan; Design; Choice of wood; Suitability and quality of finish; and Usefulness. - 10.
+Firearms and weapons are not to be entered or displayed. - 11.
+NEW 2025 Projects with "fractal burning" are NOT ALLOWED in any Kansas State Fair Exhibits in the 4-H Youth Development Department.
+(Example electrical burning to wood to make black linework on artwork.)
+This is in agreement with recommendations from the American Association of Woodturners (AAW).